 If you are an LPN or RN and want to advance in your field, becoming a nurse manager or charge nurse could be a perfect next step.
 Check out Maryville University’s online nursing degrees, designed to meet you exactly where you are in your nursing career.
-Programs such as the online Master of Science in Nursing (MSN) can set you up to provide the best care possible while advancing your professional goals and stepping into a leadership role.
+Programs such as the MSN degree online can set you up to provide the best care possible while advancing your professional goals and stepping into a leadership role.

 American Nurse Today, “Move Up to the Role of Nurse Manager”